SkylineCommunications/dataminer-docs/connector-help/connector_help/Renkus-Heinz_Iconyx_R-II.md

 # Renkus-Heinz Iconyx R-II

-With this driver you can monitor the **Renkus-Heinz Iconyx R-II** loudspeaker via SNMP (based on the MIB file).
+With this connector you can monitor the **Renkus-Heinz Iconyx R-II** loudspeaker via SNMP (based on the MIB file).

 ## About